BartoszCichecki/LenovoLegionToolkit/README.md

 5. Close LLT (also make sure it's gone from tray area)
 6. Again, in `Run` (Win+R) type `"%LOCALAPPDATA%\LenovoLegionToolkit\log"`
 7. You should see at least one file.
 Theses are the logs you should attach to the issue.

+On version 2.6.0 or higher, you can also enable logs in a quicker way:

+1. Make sure that Lenovo Legion Toolkit is not running (also gone from tray area).
+2. Hold down Left Ctrl and Left Shift
+3. Double click Lenovo Legion Toolkit icon
+4. LLT will start and in the title bar you should see: `[LOGGING ENABLED]` you will also see an orange link to open the log file.

 ## Contribution